IM56/Dynamic-Kelvinlets/README.md

 <p>Using the theory laid out in the papers <a href="https://graphics.pixar.com/library/Kelvinlets/paper.pdf">Regularized Kelvinlets: Sculpting Brushes based on Fundamental Solutions of Elasticity</a> and <a href="https://graphics.pixar.com/library/DynaKelvinlets/paper.pdf">Dynamic Kelvinlets: Secondary Motions based on Fundamental Solutions of Elastodynamics</a> by Fernando de Goes, Doug L. James, I implemented a means of applying elastic deformations to any otherwise static mesh.</p>

 <p>Elastic deformations are decomposed into <b>point impulses</b>, <b>pinches</b> and <b>scaling transformations</b>.
 The application allows you to add or remove multiple Kelvinlets to a mesh in any order, and play the resulting animations as a timeline.
 The user is able to control the playback speed of the animations and can use the slider bar to jump to any point in the timeline.</p>

+<p>For more information about the application's design and implementation, please check the PDF report in the repository.</p>

+<h2>Camera controls</h2>
+<p>The user can move the camera's line of sight by holding right-click and moving the mouse.
+Whilst right-click is held down, the user can also strafe left (A key), strafe right (D key) and zoom in (W key) and zoom out (S key).</p>